A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Identification of the Georgescu-Vasy space

-One can check that the differential of $(\beta_{\oX, \SS_Y}, \psi_Y)$ is injective also in the boundary points.
-Thus, it is a injective immersion.
-It is defined a compact set, and thus a homeomorphism onto its image.
-Using Proposition~\ref{prop.smfd.crit} we see that it is a weak submanifold. \end{proof}
+and obviously this is smooth as well.
+As $\theta_Y$ maps $\oX \smallsetminus\SS_Y$ and $\SS_Y \times \overline{X/Y}$ to disjoint sets, the injectivity of $\theta_Y$ follows.
+Similarly, the differential of the map $\theta_Y$ is also injective at the boundary points.
+Thus, $\theta_Y$ is an injective immersion.
+Furthermore, $\theta_Y$ is defined on a compact set, and thus it is a homeomorphism onto its image.
+Using Proposition~\ref{prop.smfd.crit}, we see that its image, $\theta_Y([\oX : \SS_Y])$, is a \wsbmanifold{} of $\oX \times \oXY$, and the diffeomorphism property follows as well.
+This completes the proof. \end{proof}

-\begin{remark} Let $\psi := p_1 \circ \widetilde \Psi$, using the notation of the proof of the last proposition.
+\begin{remark} Let $\psi := p_1 \circ \widetilde \Psi$, using the notation of the proof of Proposition~\ref{prop.X/Y}.
 We thus have a commutative diagram

 \end{remark}